Chicago Shakespeare Theater is currently accepting Sound Intern applications for Fall 2017. Applications must be received by August 1, 2017.

-CST’s Sound Internship offers professional experience for qualified college students who are interested in pursuing careers in theatrical sound design or engineering.
+Chicago Shakespeare’s Sound Internship offers professional experience for qualified college students who are interested in pursuing careers in theatrical sound design or engineering.
 Interns are entrusted with a great deal of responsibility and have the opportunity to play an integral role over the course of load-in and tech.
-Interns receive one-on-one mentoring from the Sound Master, experience with professional equipment, the opportunity to work with renowned Sound Designers, complimentary tickets to Chicago Shakespeare productions during the internship and a weekly travel stipend.
-Throughout the internship, in a seminar series designed exclusively for interns, staff members from across the company illuminate the workings of a large arts organization and offer guidance to career paths ahead with personalized cover letter/resume/interview coaching.
+In addition, Chicago Shakespeare Interns receive a small travel stipend and complimentary tickets to Chicago Shakespeare performances.
+Other benefits include the opportunity to receive one-on-one mentoring from the Sound Supervisors, work with renowned Sound Designers, experience with professional equipment, the opportunity to participate in an intern seminar series that illuminates the workings of a large arts organization, and receive a resume and portfolio review with Chicago Shakespeare staff.

-The Sound Internship may begin as early as May and would ideally run through August.
+The Sound Internship will ideally begin in from Late August/Early September.
 The exact start and end dates of the internship are negotiable.
 Though the intern’s hours can be fairly flexible ranging from part to full time, all internship candidates must be available to work a minimum of 24 hours per week for 6 weeks in order for this experience to be a worthwhile educational endeavor.
-The Sound Intern must be available to participate in some specific long days and evenings for load ins, strikes, and tech rehearsals.
+The Sound Intern must be available to participate in some specific long days and evenings for load ins, strikes and tech rehearsals.
+Chicago Shakespeare is committed to building diversity and inclusion onstage and throughout the organization.
+We especially encourage applicants from underrepresented groups.

-- Minimum one year undergraduate education with experience in theatre sound
+- Minimum one year undergraduate education with experience in theater sound

 - Experience with live sound mix and/or computer-controlled systems and interest in learning more